comaps/website/content/support/i-want-an-integrated-water-consumption-tracker-google-satellite-image-overlay-and-a-web-browser-when-will-you-add-these/index.md

   order: 60
 ---

-You can install OSMand for all those features.
+You can install [OSMand](https://en.wikipedia.org/wiki/OsmAnd) for all those features.

-**How do I get started with testing the app?**
-x

-**How do I get started on developing new features?**
-GitHub
-Zulip

-**How can I help people use the app?**
-Social media

-**What is the recommended way to add new places to OpenStreetMap?**
-X
-**How do I get started to creating new design for UI and UX?**
-Penpot, Figma

-**How can I help with translations?**
-Weblate, Crowdin